 - What: CITs are eligible to work with campers aged 3-10.
 Occasionally returning CITs are invited to work with instructors in our Advanced and Specialty Camps.

-- How: Fill out the application below.
+- How: Fill out the application.
 There are limited spaces available in the CIT program and we recommend applying early.
-We will schedule a phone interview with each applicant in mid-March and start accepting teens into the program in April, 2020.
+We will schedule a phone interview with each applicant in mid-March and start accepting teens into the program in April, 2021.

 - Cost: Price includes All Staff Orientation, Coyote Camp (week-long CIT Training week) plus two weeks as a CIT in the field.

 - New CIT: $300 (14 and 15 year olds are eligible for Thursday overnight add-on @ $65)

 - Ring 2 CIT (by invitation only): $250 (includes Thursday overnight)

 - Additional weeks as a CIT do not carry a fee but must be approved by the Camp Director.